nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.0.13] 2021-03-16
+This version does not define nodata if the original image does not define the nodata.
+If the geotiff gile doe not define the nodata, the output netcdf file also does not define the nodata. but the default filling_value to be used to fill the data part of the variable before the geotiff data is written to the variable.
+For geotiff/netcdf without nodata definaition inside, the GIS software should use the mask data which has the same name as the data to correctly display the image.

 [version 1.0.12] 2021-03-15
 This version is an experimental version.
 For the original image with byte type data, if it does not define the nodata, the valid data range is 0-255.
 We map the range of 0-255 to 0-254, and define the nodata value=255.
 This way the output image get well display in the GIS software.